RadheyaM/BookWyrm/README.md

 <img src="documents/feature-images/popup-added-remove.webp" width="75%" height="75%">

 ### Footer
-A footer was not included as it was deemed unnecessary.
+A footer was deemed unnecessary to the minimalist design of the site.

 ## Functionality Overview

-This section aims to clarify the general working of the code, giving an insight into how the features work behind the scenes to anyone reviewing the code indepth.
+This section aims to clarify the general working of the code, giving an insight into how the features work behind the scenes to anyone reviewing indepth.

 ### Querying
-Fundamentally the site is a GUI to to query the Google Books API.
+Fundamentally the site is a GUI to query the Google Books API.
 An asyncronous function generates a query URL based on user search input and stores the response JSON data in local storage.

 ### Local Storage
-Local storage is relied upon for all main features of the site.
+Local storage is relied upon for all the main features of the site.
 -  Saving the response data which is then used to populate the cards.
 -  Saving the search history.
 -  Saving data related to books saved by the user in the booklist and pinned cards list.